akhmadgibran/vistora-monolith/README.md

 **Vistora** is a Laravel-based monolithic eCommerce CMS project, designed as a showcase and learning platform for building modern fullstack applications with real-world features like authentication, content customization, and payment integration.

 > ⚠️ This is the **monolith version** of Vistora.
 Future plans include splitting the project into REST API and decoupled frontend using Next.js.
+> 🚧 This project is actively in development.
+Expect frequent updates and unfinished features.

 ---